reimagined/resolve/packages/resolve-scripts/src/template/README.md

 The `common/` folder contains isomorphic application part which represents business logic distributed between server and client in the same code.
 Domain logic is described in the reSolve-compatible format and appears in [aggregate and read model](#️-aggregates-and-read-models) declarations.

 ### **📝 Configuration**
-Create ReSolve App provides declaration configuration instead of imperative coding server-side part.
+Create ReSolve App provides declarative configuration instead of imperative coding server-side part.
 Config allows you to customize React client and server-side rendering, declare domain business logic in terms of Event Sourcing with reSolve library, and modify webpack behaviour for the development and production modes.

 Config for client side, server side and building phase are split into three segregated files:
 * [resolve.client.config.js](#client-config)